CellMigStandOrg/Tracks/index.md

 developed by the
 [Cell Migration Standardisation Organisation (CMSO)](https://cmso.science/).

-The current specification is based on the following computational workflow and the data produced therein:
+The current specification is based on *tracking by detection* techniques (see computational workflow in the following figure) and the data produced therein:

 ![Workflow](images/Workflow.png){:class="img-responsive"}